kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 _Note_

-Some of the less important or specialized methods have been elided here in the interest of simplicity.
+Some of the less important or more specialized methods have been elided here in the interest of simplicity.

 From the methods in the `DatasetDescriptor.Builder`, you can see Avro schemas